ContainerSolutions/gitops-training-lab/argocd/README.md

 apiVersion: v1
 kind: Namespace
 metadata:
-  name: namespace-namespace
+  name: test-namespace
 ```

 Commit and push it.
-Wait for ArgoCD to update, or click refresh.
+Wait for ArgoCD to update (up to 3 minutes), or click refresh.

 Namespace was added.

-4) Delete the namespace
+5) Delete the namespace

-- Remove the namespace, commit and push.
+Remove the namespace, commit and push.

-- Wait for ArgoCD to update, or click refresh.
+Wait for ArgoCD to update, or click refresh.

-- Namespace was removed.
+Namespace was removed.